Stock dividends are paid on a regular basis. The vast majority are paid quarterly, a few of them monthly, semi-annual, and annually.

 No DRIP on my dividend income

-As what I’ve mentioned in my previous post, I don’t participate in DRIP with my companies as I prefer available cash on my dividends to buy undervalued stocks with any of my holdings.
+As I’ve mentioned in my previous post, I don’t participate in DRIP with my companies as I prefer available cash on my dividends to buy undervalued stocks with any of my holdings.
 With dripping you don’t have an option.

 Essentially, you buy at market price of a stock which could be expensive or cheaper during that time.
 I re-invest all my dividends on a monthly basis picking undervalued equities with any of holdings.